 Remember when Katrina happened and all the networks were predicting more and stronger hurricanes.
 Ignoring the math of the situation (that global warming was supposed to impact the upper atmosphere and poles first, not the heat-sync of oceans -- and that would actually reduce storms), they were still trying to scare their most gullible rubes.
 Since 2005, we've had an almost drought of strong/big hurricanes.
 But if another one hits, we can bet regardless of the statistical realities, that the media will blaming it on Climate Change.
-Just like they did the California Drought, or the best chicken-little variant I heard recently: Syria and ISIS.
+Just like they did the California Drought, Fires, or the best chicken-little imagineering that I heard recently: Syria and ISIS.

 I swear to gawd, you can real all about how they blame a drought in Syria, which was caused by weather, for the revolution that lead to ISIS.
 Ignore that Syria was unstable since 1963, and that multiple other countries fell first in the Arab Spring -- or that this drought has started over 100 years ago (and that man only started putting out significant CO2 since 1950's or so). #Everythingisglobalwarming.